ckb-js/kuai/docs/tutorials/mvp-dapp.md

 <details>
 <summary>Contract Libs</summary>

-One unwritten norm is to abstract business logic into a lib([types](https://github.com/ckb-js/kuai/tree/c1a25782234c95ea2ddd86449f07ca38e15559dc/packages/samples/mvp-dapp/contract/types)in our case), which relates to the skills of contract development and will not be elaborated here.
+One unwritten norm is to abstract business logic into a lib([types](https://github.com/ckb-js/kuai/tree/c1a25782234c95ea2ddd86449f07ca38e15559dc/packages/samples/mvp-dapp/contract/types) in our case), which relates to the skills of contract development and will not be elaborated here.

 </details>